Western Illinois University: Macomb Campus

 Prior to coming to WIU in the summer of 2012, Prof. Cordery taught in the History Department at Monmouth College from 1994 to 2012, serving as chair for five years and leading a major overhaul of the departmental curriculum.
 He also served as director for the College’s study-abroad program in Olomouc, Czech Republic.

 Prof. Cordery’s research agenda reflects his interest in the interlocking history of railroads and labor.
 His first book, British Friendly Societies 1750-1914 (published by Palgrave-Macmillan in 2003) is a study of the largest group of voluntary organizations in nineteenth-century Britain.
 His second book, Mother Jones: Raising Cain and Consciousness (University of New Mexico Press, 2010), is a biography of the Irish-American labor leader dubbed “the most dangerous woman in America” who played a key role in bringing women union organizers to prominence.
-His current project is a history of the railroad industry in Illinois, due out from the University of Illinois Press in 2014.
+His current project is a history of the railroad industry in Illinois.
 He is the author of numerous articles and book reviews, and chairs the nominations committee of the National Railroad Hall of Fame.

 After completing his BA at Northern Illinois University, Dr. Cordery earned the MA at the University of York, UK, writing a thesis on the radical publisher Joshua Hobson.
 He worked for three years as an editorial assistant at the American Historical Association and as writer/editor for the Consortium of Social Science Associations in Washington, DC, before reentering graduate school.
 While writing his dissertation on railway friendly societies in Victorian Britain at the University of Texas, he taught at Louisburg College in North Carolina.